 Across the street from Sankey Hall is the impressive Koenigsberger Learning Center.
 The addition to Belk Library, again, was a construction site just a few weeks ago.
 Wednesday I took a tour inside with engineering professor Scott Wolter.
 The sod was placed last week and the landscaping leading to the door is finished.
 It’s ready inside for students who wish to take advantage of services such as academic advising or tutoring.
 It’s also where students with mobility, visual, learning or other disabilities can use special software or other programs.
 The final photo in this group was taken from a second floor study area, which offers a nice view of the Inman Admissions Welcome Center.

 Beside the Jimmy Powell Tennis Center on Haggard Avenue, is the East Neighborhood.
-Three residents halls make up this new learning and living community at Elon with a focus on civic engagement.
+Three residence halls make up this new learning and living community at Elon with a focus on civic engagement.
 It was fun watching these go up this summer.

 Near my office in Johnston Hall a new gym was constructed and is ready for the fall.
 It’s on Antioch across the street from the Golf Center and near Health Services.
 This facility offers gym access to south campus as well as the historic campus.
 Also in the Historic Neighborhood, the renovations to McEwen Dining Hall should be finished in late September.
 And then there is this: The new entry into the Academic Village, which is now named for President Emeritus Leo Lambert.